Dkvitca/privacy/privacy-policy.md

 The extension communicates with the following third-party services:

 Spotify API: Used to authenticate your account and manage playback control.
-Custom API (optional): If the extension includes external queries for track or artist details, those requests are made securely to a third-party server (such as the one at https://extesnionapi.onrender.com/).
+Custom API (optional): If the extension includes external queries for track or artist details, those requests are made securely to a third-party server.
 These services have their own privacy policies, and we recommend reviewing them:

 Spotify Privacy Policy